mervyns/the-green-book/src/pages/blog/2019-07-02-testing-bloig.md

 ---
 templateKey: blog-post
-title: Testing Bloig
+title: Interview with Panik
 date: 2019-07-02T09:24:49.203Z
-description: this is a test
+description: >-
+  THC-IQ sat down with Panik from Real Gorilla Seeds to find out a little more about the man behind the mask!
 featuredpost: true
-featuredimage: /img/jumbotron.jpg
+featuredimage: /img/rgcs-gorilla-small-wide-watermark.png
 tags:
   - thc
   - cbd